Awards Terms & Conditions

 2.7 If you are disqualified from the Competition we may select a replacement.

-2.8 The Competition starts on 27 June 2016.
-You can enter the Competition by uploading your work online through the submission form by the closing date of 16 September 2016. inners will be published on the website on 3 November 2016.
+2.8 The Competition starts on 31 May 2017.
+You can enter the Competition by uploading your work online through the submission form by the closing date of 8 September 2017.
+Winners will be published end of November / start of December 2017.
 The Organiser reserves the right to change these dates if necessary.

 2.9 The Organiser is not responsible for any error, omission, interruption, deletion, defect, delay in operation or transmission, communications line failure, theft, destruction, alteration of or unauthorised access to Entries, or Entries lost, damaged or delayed as a result of server functions, technical issues, virus, bugs or other causes outside our reasonable control.